 |Trip Note:||Price offered is full inclusive and it is quoted in USD.
 Trip will only starts when you will arrive to Kathmandu International Airport.
 The given itinerary is just a standard itinerary and could be customized on request.|

 Table of Content.

 Ama Yangri Trek is one of the less popular but super awesome trekking destinations in the Helambu region.
 It is the highest peak around Kathmandu valley, which lies at an altitude of 3771 meters.
 Ama Yangri is regarded as a deity that has become the protector of the Helambu area.
-The Ama Yangri peak can be compared to the Poon Hill of the Annapurna region in terms of views of the mountains.
+The Ama Yangri peak can be compared to the Poon Hill of the Annapurna region in terms of the mountains' views.

-It is located in the elevation of 3771m along with the trek passes through some beautiful rhododendron, pine and oak forests.
-On the full moon day of Chaitra, the Hylmos from all around the area, country and abroad also flock to Aama Yangri.
+It is located at the elevation of 3771m along with the trek passes through some beautiful rhododendron, pine, and oak forests.
+On Chaitra's full moon day, the Hylmos from all around the area, country, and abroad also flock to Aama Yangri.
 As a part of the ritual, they climb to the summit of this mountain before daybreak and watch the sunrise.

 Ama Yangri Trek Route: